Skip to main content

 Grades for the HDS Major and Minor must be C- or above.
 D's are not accepted.

-I'm trying to add HDS 181, but TritonLink won't let me.
+I'm trying to add HDS 181, but TSS won't let me.
 What's wrong?

-You have to be pre-authorized to enroll in HDS 181.
+You have to be pre-authorized to book your seat in HDS 181.
 HDS 181 requires a minimum of junior standing, and the following prerequisites: HDS 1, Statistics, and a minimum of three upper division course completed--at least one in each domain.
-During periods of peak enrollment, registration priority will be given to student who are closest to major completion.
+During peak enrollment periods, registration priority will be given to student who are closest to major completion.

 Learn more about HDS 181 enrollment here: